Jack

 invention a heat cascading regenerative sorption heat pump

-process with waste or rejected heat from a higher temperature
+process with waste or rejected heat from a higher

-chemisorption circuit powering a lower temperature physical
+temperature chemisorption circuit powering a lower

-adsorption circuit.
-The process comprises providing a higher
+temperature physical adsorption circuit.
+The process

-and a chemisorbent having a first chemical composition
+having a first chemical composition operable for

-operable for chemisorbing and desorbing ammonia.
+chemisorbing and desorbing ammonia.
 The ammonia

-chemisorption circuit comprises a plurality of canisters each
+chemisorption circuit comprises a plurality of canisters

-containing the chemisorbent, first condensing means, first
+each containing the chemisorbent, first condensing means,

-evaporating means for cooling a low temperature load, first
+first evaporating means for cooling a low temperature load,

-for cooling the chemisorbent, operatively connected together.
+cooling means for cooling the chemisorbent, operatively

-chemisorbent therein.
+communication with, the chemisorbent therein.

 The process further comprises providing a lower temperature